andrii2g/ai-reliability-engineering/README.md

 AIRE now contains the first provider-neutral AI abstraction.

-The current implementation includes only a `FakeAiProvider`.
+The default implementation is `FakeAiProvider`.
 It is deterministic, local-only, and does not require API keys or network access.

 AI request contracts validate invalid shapes at construction time.

-Real providers such as OpenAI, Ollama, Anthropic, and Gemini will be added later behind the same `IAiProvider` contract.
+`OpenAiProvider` is available for manual real-provider demos behind the same `IAiProvider` contract.

 ## AI Requirements Agent